nazmul-nhb/nhb-scripts/README.md

 - Uses a **default template** (`express-mongoose-zod`) or your **custom templates** via a config file.
 - Prevents overwriting by default unless `--force` is passed or set in config.
 - Allows lifecycle hooks: `onGenerate`, `onComplete`.
-- Auto creates (if it is not created before) custom configuration file for template injection: `nhb.module.config.mjs`.

 ---